bypell/Worktime-Stopwatch/README.md

 > Most of the plugin's UI elements have a tooltip, just hover over them if you want more info about a setting, etc.

 ## Installation
-Now also available in the asset library!
+Also available in the asset library!

 Manual way:
 1. Download the latest release for your godot version [here](https://github.com/bypell/Worktime-Stopwatch/releases).